 - support the effective governance and management of NEC

 This policy applies to all employees of NEC who create and/or maintain records in the course of the NEC’s academic and administrative business functions.
 The NEC Archives is responsible for developing and administering a records management program for the Conservatory, and will assist employees in understanding and implementing that program.
 The NEC Archivist/Records Manager will meet with representatives from individual NEC departments to determine the appropriate disposition for Conservatory records.
 These decisions will result in the creation of records retention schedules for each department.

 All employees of NEC are responsible for managing and maintaining the records they create and administer in compliance with the records retention schedules.
 The retention schedules apply to NEC records and information resources in all formats, including but not limited to paper records, electronic records, and information management system data.

-An institution-wide records retention schedule will be added to this page as soon as it is available.
-In the meantime, for information regarding your departmental retention schedule, or any general records management questions, please contact NEC’s Archivist/Records Manager, Maryalice Perrin-Mohr at firstname.lastname@example.org or 617-585-1252.
+Below you'll find a PDF of NEC's Institutional Records Retention Schedule.
+If you have any questions regarding your department's retention schedule, or any general records management questions, please contact NEC’s Archivist/Records Manager, Maryalice Perrin-Mohr at email@example.com or 617-585-1252.